Seeding a new cluster with an externally created snapshot - Amazon MemoryDB

 Step 3: Upload your snapshot to Amazon S3

-Now, upload the .rdb file that you created in Step 1: Create redis snapshot on external cluster.
+Now, upload the .rdb file that you created in Step 1: Create a snapshot on an external cluster.
 You upload it to the Amazon S3 bucket and folder that you created in Step 2: Create an Amazon S3 bucket and folder.
 For more information on this task, see Uploading objects.
 Between steps 2 and 3, choose the name of the folder you created .

 To upload your .rdb file to an Amazon S3 folder